steveninouye/Space-Invaders/README.md

   - Will be used to handle game logic
 - HTML & CSS
   - Used for templating and styling
+- Express JS
+  - Node framework that listens and responds to requests
+  - Will be used as my server to send files to the user

 ## Implementation Timeline